RasaHQ/rasa/docs/docker.rst

-:desc: Using Rasa Core with Docker.
+:desc: Find out how to setup Rasa Core with Docker in your own infrastructure as a chatbot framework.

 .. _docker: